 - Preheat oven to 350 degrees.

 - After dough has chilled for 30 minutes, roll out half the dough into a disk about 1/4 inch thick.
 Using the top of a mason jar, but disks and place them in the bottom of each jar.

 - Using leaf or other fall shaped cookie cutters, cut out dough for the tops of pie and set aside.

-- Mix sugar, cinnamon, salt, and pumpkin pie spice in small bowl.
+- Mix sugar, salt, and pumpkin pie spice in small bowl.
 Beat eggs in large bowl.
 Stir in pumpkin and sugar-spice mixture.
 Gradually stir in cream.

 - Pour the pumpkin mixture evenly into the mini mason jars.